scanabc/testdrive/index.md

 The founders, @oherrala and @jviide, learned tons of new networking tricks during that three months.
 Encouraged by the experiences @oherrala joined SensorFu, a security startup with an actual business plan.
-@jviide bought the shares of HowNetworks and he will keep it going while working on setting up a new company.
+@jviide bought the shares of HowNetWorks and he will keep it going while working on setting up a new company.

 </div>

 <!-- markdownlint-enable MD041-->